antmicro/farshow/README.md

 farshow::FrameReceiver receiver();
 ```

-Without arguments, it binds the socket to all available interfaces, with default port 1100.
-You can of course provide the client IP address and port.
+Without arguments, it binds the socket to all available interfaces, with the default port 1100.
+You can, of course, provide the client IP address and port.

 Then fetch the frame:
 ```c++